serverless/blog/post/2017-11-02-how-test-serverless-applications.md

 }
 ```

-Just deploy that, then upload a file to the bucket this function is subscribing to, which would invoke the function with the S3 event.
-You can then take a peak at event shape by taking a look at the logs with `serverless logs -f resizeImage`.
-Just copy this logged event object into a `mock.json` file.
-D
+Deploy that, and upload a file to the bucket that this function is subscribing to.
+This will invoke the function with the S3 event.

+You can then take a peek at event shape by looking in the logs with `serverless logs -f resizeImage`.
+Copy the logged event object into a `mock.json` file.

-uring development, you don't need to go back and forth to S3 for debugging anymore, you can just invoke the function directly with that mock event using `serverless invoke -f resizeImage -p mock.json`.
-Your development cycle would be much faster this way.
+During development, you don't need to go back and forth to S3 for debugging anymore, you can just invoke the function directly with that mock event using `serverless invoke -f resizeImage -p mock.json`.
+Your development cycle will be much faster this way.

-> **Note:** It’s a known issue that each event source sends out a different event structure, and there’s no central place to see what events look like without actually trying them out yourself.
+> **Note:** It’s a known issue that each event source sends out a different event structure, and there’s no central place to see what events look like without trying them out yourself.
 We’re working behind the scenes on solving that problem.
 Stay tuned!

 ## Local Lambda invocation

 Let's test those thin handler layers and how they fit in within your codebase.
-You can do so by invoking your function locally using the `serverless invoke local` command.
-Just provide it with the function you’d like to invoke, and an accurate event mock. (...Which you’ve totally set up already, right?!)
+You can do so by invoking your function locally, using the `serverless invoke local` command.

+Provide it with the function you’d like to invoke, and an accurate event mock. (...Which you’ve totally set up already, right?!)

 For example, let's test a function called `createThumbnail` that is subscribing to an S3 event source.
 We'll do this by putting the S3 mocked event in a `createThumbnail.json` file, and then we'll run: